-Currently the distance of road verges within the Shire is approximately 1200km.
+Currently the distance of road verges within the Shire is approximately 1300km.
 The road reserve which includes verges and road formation is Crown Land and is set aside for the purpose of public right of way and provision of essential services.
 The Shire manages certain operational aspects within the road reserve which include drains, footpaths, kerbs as well as the amenity of planted street trees.

 The Shire does not have the resources to maintain verges in front of private properties.
 Individual landholders can however maintain the verge if they wish within the constraints of the Activities on Thoroughfares and Trading in Thoroughfares.

 The Shire will only take action on the verge in front of private property if it constitutes a significant sight-line hazard when at road intersections, or the slashing of drains and footpath edges if growth is causing obstruction to this infrastructure.

 The Shire does not become involved in matters of presentation and perceived levels of neglect when an adjoining landholder does not maintain the adjoining verge.

 Certain verge treatments may be allowed with a permit upon application to the Shire.
-These include any gravel, stone, flagstone, cement, concrete slabs, blocks, bricks/paving, and pebbles.
-Acceptable verge treatments not requiring a permit include lawn, reticulation and gardens.
+These include any gravel, stone, flagstone, cement, concrete slabs, blocks, bricks/paving, pebbles, reticulation and gardens.
 Gardens, plants and structures are to be no more than 750mm in height.

 Where any approved works are being carried out on the verge involving excavation, post hole drilling, driving in stakes or any other below ground impact being carried out please call Dial Before you Dig 9424 8116 - a facility that provides locations of many services ie electricity, water, gas, sewage.